jshafto/twitter-lite-backend/README.md

 Completed as part of the App Academy curriculum.
 Implementation by Juliet Shafto and Darius Freeman.

 ## Project Description
-A lightweight Twitter API using Express, Sequelize, and Postbird.
+A lightweight Twitter API backend using Express, Sequelize, and Postbird.

 ## Features
-- A default "/" GET route.
-- A "/tweets" GET route to fetch an index of tweets.
-- A "/tweets" POST route to create tweets.
-- A "/tweets/:id" PUT route to update tweets.
-- A "/tweets/:id" DELETE route to delete tweets.
+- Load existing tweets, create tweets, and delete tweets
+- Edit tweets—not even twitter can do that!!
 - A backend API that connects to a simple frontend server.
 - A Users model.

 ## Project Status
+- Tweet storage and models
     - [x] Set up tweet model
     - [x] Set up test routes
     - [X] Set up tweet routes
     - [X] Render tweets in frontend application
     - [x] Add the users model
+- User accounts and authentication
+    - [X] Users routes
+    - [ ] Protected tweet resources
+    - [ ] User registration
+    - [ ] User log-in
+    - [ ] Authenticated tweet creation
+    - [ ] A form to create tweets